Archaeological Dig 2021

 Come dig with us!

 We're in hot pursuit of the hottest place on the hillside: the Agency blacksmith shop.
 Roll up your sleeves and dig with us into our site's buried history!
-Come prepared to get dirty, learn a lot, and have fun!
-This once-in-a-lifetime opportunity is sure to be a memory maker for you and your family as you help unearth artifacts that may not have been touched by human hands for 200 years or more.
+Come prepared to get dirty, learn a lot, and make great memories through this once in a lifetime opportunity as you and your family help unearth artifacts that may not have been touched by human hands for 200 years or more.

 Written records, alone, cannot answer some important questions about how John Kinzie's Indian Agency worked.
 Our main inquiry this season is how the Agency blacksmith functioned.
 A smith was established here in 1830 to serve the Ho-Chunk tribe.
 Evidence in the ground may reveal answers.